 Petroteq Announces Update on Oil Production and Oil Quality Baseline

 SHERMAN OAKS, Dec.
-09, 2019 - Petroteq Energy Inc. (“Petroteq” or the “Company”) (TSXV:PQE; OTC:PQEFF; FSE:PQCF), an oil sands mining and production company having a proprietary technology that extracts hydrocarbons without the use of water, is pleased to announce an update on oil production and the facilities oil quality baseline.
+16, 2019 - Petroteq Energy Inc. (“Petroteq” or the “Company”) (TSXV:PQE; OTC:PQEFF; FSE:PQCF), is a fully integrated oil company focused on the development and implementation of its new proprietary technology for oil extraction with producing assets at Asphalt Ridge near Vernal Utah, is pleased to announce that since last reported it has increased its daily average oil production and made changes to its facilities oil quality baseline.

-- The facility has produced an average 80 barrels of sales oil in 12-hour process shifts - a total of 10 days of the 14 day period;
+- The facility has produced an average 200 barrels of oil in 12-hour process shifts - a total of 6 days of the 7 day period;

-- The facility has produced an average of 150 barrels of sales oil in 12-hour process shifts over the last two days;

-- The Company is in the process of training additional team members with the intent of increasing production shifts;
+- The Company is in the process of training additional team members with the intent of increasing production shifts and allowing for increased daily production;

-- The facility has produced sales oil with BS&W (Basic Sediment and Water) or “sediment levels” averaging three tenths of one percent; and
+- The facility has produced oil with BS&W (Basic Sediment and Water) or “sediment levels” averaging two to three tenths of one percent; and

 About Petroteq Energy Inc.